JakubFranek/Kapytal/docs/faq.md

 ## How should I handle stock splits?

 Frankly, Kapytal does not have any special feature that would help with handling stock splits.
-At this point I would recommend to create a new [Security](./glossary.md#security-) for the newly splitted stock, [Sell](./glossary.md#sell-) all the old Security shares and [Buy](./glossary.md#buy-) the new Security.
+I would recommend to create a new [Security](./glossary.md#security-) for the newly splitted stock, [Sell](./glossary.md#sell-) all the old Security shares and [Buy](./glossary.md#buy-) the new Security with the money gained by the Sell.